Create Account

 • You agree to wear full gear: shinpads, breezers, elbows, gloves and helmet.
 Shoulder pads are optional but strongly recommended.
 If you come to a game without adequate protective gear, you will not be allowed to play.

 • If a goalie, you agree to show up for your game.
-If not, JMS will take action including but not limited to replacing your position in the league and/or curtailing your goalie signup privileges.
+If not, LSH will take action including but not limited to replacing your position in the league and/or curtailing your goalie signup privileges.

 Ambulance Policy